 Finally, your landlord cannot withhold your security deposit unless you break the terms of the lease and cause damage to the rental.
 Once again, each state has specific legislation as to how large this deposit can be and when it should be returned to you.

 Renters insurance is an added cost, but it should definitely go on your college apartment checklist.
 Just like any type of insurance, it will save you a lot of time and money if you need it.
-This is also why some buildings require you to have renters insurance before you move in.
+This is also why some buildings require you to have renters insurance before you move into your apartment and live off-campus.

 Renters insurance generally costs between $12 and $25 a month, but it compensates up to $30,000 in property damage and $100,000 in liability damage.
 Therefore, if disaster strikes, it will cover both your medical bills and the cost to replace your belongings.
 At the same time, if something happens to your apartment and you have to leave it, renters insurance typically covers a few nights in a hotel or the cost of a temporary rental.
 Finally, you’ll also be compensated even if you were responsible for the damage.

-Once you’ve found your new home and signed the lease agreement, it’s time to make a college apartment checklist for your move!
-To pack mindfully and have everything ready to go on moving day, follow the steps below:
+Once you’ve found your new home, signed the lease agreement and are ready to start living off-campus, it’s time to make a checklist for your college apartment essentials for your move!
+To pack mindfully and have everything ready for moving into your first apartment, follow the steps below:

 - Start getting the furniture and items your new apartment is missing.
-If you have one or more roommates, make sure you check with them first, so you don’t end up duplicating necessities.
+If you have one or more roommates, make sure you check with them first, so you don’t end up duplicating college apartment essentials.

-- Set up all the utilities you will manage — such as internet and cable — so you can use them as soon as you move in.
+- Set up all the utilities you will manage — such as internet and cable — so you can use them as soon as you move into your first apartment and have everything ready for living off-campus.

 - If you have a car, ensure your insurance policy and check-ups are up-to-date, and change the oil if you haven’t in a while.